Oprah's Book Club: Influence

 Perhaps the most astonishing aspect of the Oprah phenomenon is how outsized her power is compared with that of other market movers.
 Some observers suggest that Jon Stewart of Comedy Central's The Daily Show could be No. 2.
 Other proven arm-twisters include Fox News's Sean Hannity, National Public Radio's Terry Gross, radio personality Don Imus, and CBS' 60 Minutes.
 But no one comes close to Oprah's clout: Publishers estimate that her power to sell a book is anywhere from 20 to 100 times that of any other media personality.

+According to a 2005 paper in Publishing Research Quarterly, every book chosen by Oprah's Book Club between 1996 and 2002 appeared on the USA Today Best-Selling Books list "for at least a few months" following its selection.

 In 2009, it was reported that the influence of Winfrey's book club had even spread to Brazil, with picks like A New Earth dominating Brazil's best-seller list.

 The club generated so much success for some books that they went on to be adapted into films.
 This subset includes The Deep End of the Ocean and The Reader.

 At the show's conclusion in May 2011, Nielsen BookScan created a list of the top-10 bestsellers from the club's final 10 years (prior data was unavailable).
 The top four with sales figures as of May 2011: